lioncash/biscuit/README.md

 ## About

-An experimental runtime code generator for RISC-V.
+A runtime code generator for RISC-V.

 This allows for runtime code generation of RISC-V instructions.
 Similar to how [Xbyak](https://github.com/herumi/xbyak) allows for runtime code generation of x86 instructions.